Jayich-Lab/RaSH_synthesis/README.md

 # RaSH<sup>+</sup>
 [Our research group](https://jayich.io/) is generally interested in working with exotic radioactive molecules to search for sources of new physics beyond the standard model.
 To this end, the bent molecular ion RaSH<sup>+</sup> holds much discovery potential.
-We described below how we produce cold and trapped RaSH<sup>+</sup> in our ion trapping system.
+We describe below how we produce cold and trapped RaSH<sup>+</sup> in our ion trapping system.

 # H<sub>2</sub>S production
-Instructions for synthesizing H<sub>2</sub>S to be used for synthesizing trapped RaSH<sup>+</sup>.
+Instructions for synthesizing H<sub>2</sub>S to be used for trapping RaSH.

 **Warning:** The following chemistry should only be done under the protection of a fume hood!
 H<sub>2</sub>S is highly toxic even in small quantities.
 ## Reference Video